ITU-IDA/MPD_ICT_CODES/notebook/README.md

 It's important to note that the notebooks in the `notebook` directory should be run in sequence as each notebook depends on the output of the previous one.
 Running them out of order may result in errors or unexpected behavior.

-We also provide the notebook to generate a simple synthetic datasets for testing purpose:
+We will soon also provide the notebook to generate a simple synthetic datasets for testing purpose:
 - 00-Generate Synthetic Data.ipynb
-- 00-Generate Synthetic Data - Large.ipynb
 - 00-Generate CRM Data.ipynb

 and notebook tutorial for installing the local version of spark: